 The academic focus of the Institute is a graduate course entitled "The Foundations of American Constitutionalism."
 Taught by constitutional scholars, this course is a study of the principles, framing, ratification, and implementation of constitutional government in the United States.

 A feature of the Institute is the occasional trips to sites associated with the Constitution, in and around Washington.
 These sites include Mount Vernon, Montepelier, Monticello, and Arlington Cemetery.
-Participants also have a private meeting with a sitting Supreme Court Justice.
+Participants frequently have a private meeting with a sitting Supreme Court Justice.

 One of the informal benefits of attending the Institute is the opportunity for interaction with a wide range of individuals whose varied interests can lead to enduring friendships and professional associations.